Hawksmoor Manchester Reviews |

 |

-Special note goes to the lunch deal drinks offering, which features a selection for just £6 each.
-So whether you want a beer, a glass of Rose, a cocktail or a prosecco, Hawksmoor have you covered for a bargain price point on the drinks options! |
+Special note goes to the lunch deal drinks offering, which sports a nice little selection for just £6 each.
+So whether you want a beer, a glass of Rose, a cocktail or a prosecco, Hawksmoor have you covered for a bargain price point on the drinks too! |

 |